ValeP314/pp5-tangled-treasure/README.md

 ### Unfixed Bugs

 - Payments: there was an issue with checkout_order that I wasn't able to address in the short amout of time I had.
+- Issue with Shopping bag as per shopping bag video.
+Implementation suggested in the video but not performed.

 ## Deployment